Burleigh (Ellicott City, Maryland): Post Hammond ownership

 In 1935, the Estate was subdivided to 600 acre and purchased by Charles McAlpin Pyle, grandson of industrialist David Hunter McAlpin.
 The manor house was renovated with the great kitchen replaced by a "Stirrup Room" where meetings of the Howard County Hunt Club took place.
 The house was sold in 1941 to Mrs. Anthony J. Drexel Biddle, Jr. for the use of Prince Alexandre Hohenlohoe of Poland and his wife, Peggy Schulze during World War II.
 St. Timothy's School bought the property after the war in 1946, but abandoned plans and sold to George Dudley Iverson IV and his wife Juliet Proctor Goldsborough Iverson in 1950.
 Iverson embarked on an extensive restoration effort to return the house back to its colonial appearance.
 The brick was once painted yellow, but by 1956, had almost returned to exposed red brick.
 As of 2013, it has operated as a livestock shelter.

 In November 1976 the county executive, Edward L. Cochran, commissioned a $35,000 survey by Resource Management Associates Inc. to analyze 600 acre of the manor property for a landfill site at a set contract price of $2,250,000, but a task force recommendation led to a site selection in Marriottsville.
 In 1979, a historical survey was conducted, listing the owner as Maple Lawn developer Stewart J Greenbaum.
 In 1982 Burleigh was listed on the National Register of Historic Places.
 In 1987, the wife of former County Executive Cochran listed Burleigh Manor and 15 surrounding acres for sale for $750,000.

 In 1988, it was purchased for $565,000 by the Reynolds family who lived in the home until 2003.

-In 2012, the home was purchased by the family of Lisa Davis and Dr. Lawrence J. Cheskin.
+In 2012, the home was purchased by the family of Dr Lisa M. Davis and Dr. Lawrence J. Cheskin.
 Today, the family manages a small animal sanctuary and "eco-retreat" at the site.